Medicine: specialist medical translations & interpreting services

 - Scientific publications

-Furthermore, we provide specialist translation and interpreting services in the following medical fields:
+Furthermore, we provide specialist translation and interpreting services for various medical fields.
+We provide our high-quality and professional translations for the following branches of medicine:

 - General medicine